intergiro/developer-portal/docs/merchant/verification/create.md

 ``` JS
 threeDSMethodData=eyJ0aHJlZURTTWV0aG9kRGF0YSI6ImQ0NjFmMTA1LTE3OTItNDA3Zi05NWZmLTlhNDk2ZmQ5MThhOSIsInRocmVlRFNNZXRob2ROb3RpZmljYXRpb25VUkwiOiJodHRwczovL3lvdXIuY2FsbGJhY2sudXJsLyJ9
 ```
-Example of a Method response
+Example of a Method response.

+For the next step in the  verification cycle, see section [Iframe response handling](./create.html#iframe-response-handling).

 ### Challenge
 If the verification error response field `response.content.details.data.type` is `"challenge"`, the following procedure should be performed.